Config1337/DiscordCrasher-OP/README.md

 # DiscordCrasher-OP
-A Tool to create videos that reboots peoples discord client.
+A Tool to create videos that reboots your "victims" discord clients.

 Get FFMPEG before downloading this